Izu99/lms/ADD_PREVIEW_IMAGE_TO_FORMS.md

 ---

-**Next:** I'll update each form file to add these preview image upload fields.
+**Next:** I'll update each form file to add these thumbnail image upload fields.